 I love days that are reminders to tell my husband and kids how much I love and appreciate them.
 But this particular holiday has become a tribute to candy and store-bought goods that lose their value after a couple of days.

-If you are going to spend $126 on Valentine’s Day (Does anyone actually do that?)
-I have some gift ideas that will bring lasting health and happiness, not just a temporary sugar rush :-).
+If you are going to spend $126 on Valentine’s Day (the average according to Business Insider … does anyone actually do that?!)
+I have some gift ideas that will bring lasting health and happiness, not just a temporary sugar rush!

 My husband and I actually stopped giving expensive gifts when we got married, partially for financial reasons and partially to give ourselves a reason to be more creative and thoughtful with our gifts.
 As a result, I have a file with hand-written letters and mementos from creative dates we’ve had over the years that mean so much more than a box of chocolates ever could.